The New York Forum

 The New York Forum is a New York-based organization, holding an annual meeting in New York City that brings together political and business leaders from around the world as well as journalists.
-The Forum was founded in 2010 by Moroccan businessman Richard Attias.
+The Forum was founded in 2010 by French event producer Richard Attias.

 Origins

 The New York Forum was initiated by Richard Attias, former organizer of the World Economic Forum and co-founder of the Clinton Global Initiative in order to create a global meeting "dedicated to growth".

-Attias wanted to create "an event exclusively dedicated to economic issues" and to be solution oriented.
+Attias wanted to create "an event exclusively dedicated to economic issues" that would be solution oriented.

 Participants and activities

-Over the years participants have included Secretary of State Hillary Clinton, New York Mayor Michael Bloomberg, businessman Ricardo Salinas or IMF director Christine Lagarde.
+Over the years participants have included Secretary of State Hillary Clinton, New York Mayor Michael Bloomberg, businessman Ricardo Salinas and IMF director Christine Lagarde.

 The New York Forum has built its own economic think-tank, The New York Forum Institute, created for "testing, exploring and sharing ways to rebuild confidence and credibility, and to reinvigorate the economy".

 The two main topics of the 2014 discussions were 'Is technology killing jobs?' and 'What will be the economic impact of climate change?'.